nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 `Parameters: NIL`<br>
 `Example: list`<br>

-`listPrints a list of all equipment in the inventory of the specified type.`<br>
+`list: Prints a list of all equipment in the inventory of the specified type.`<br>
 `Parameters: t/Type`<br>
 `Example: list MICROPHONE`<br>